ValleyBell/MidiConverters/README.md

 For Wolfteam MegaDrive games with PCM drums, it can autodetect the song list and will batch-convert all songs. (compile with `PLMode = 0x01;` to enable it)

 ## wtmf2mid
-This tool converts Wolfteam MIDI music files to standard MIDIs.
+This tool converts Wolfteam MF music files to standard MIDIs.

 I initially made this tool to get MIDIs of songs from Arcus Odyssey (because its MT-32 soundtrack is awesome).
 I disassembled a few sound drivers during the development of this tool: Arcus Odyssey, D: European Mirage, Span of Dream.